AnnikaTjuka/annikatjuka.github.io/index.md

 Tjuka, Annika, Lena Weißmann, and Kilu von Prince (2019). "[Habitual aspect as a property of text spans.](/papers/tjuka2019_LTC_habitual_aspect.pdf)"  In Zygmunt Vetulani and Patrick Paroubek (eds.) _Human language technologies as a challenge for computer science and linguistics.
 Proceedings of 9<sup>th</sup> Language & Technology Conference._ Poznań: Wydawnictwo Nauka i Innowacje, 195-199.

 **Blog posts**

 Tjuka, Annika.
+"Possibilities of digital communication in linguistics (How to do X in linguistics 2)," in Computer-Assisted Language Comparison in Practice, 07/12/2020, [https://calc.hypotheses.org/2556}(https://calc.hypotheses.org/2556).

+Tjuka, Annika.
 "A list of 171 body part concepts," in Computer-Assisted Language Comparison in Practice, 28/09/2020, [https://calc.hypotheses.org/2512](https://calc.hypotheses.org/2512).